NeuralNetworkVerification/Marabou/evaluation/scalability/README.md

 Since it is unrealistic to reproduce the large-scale experiment that we conducted in a virtual machine environment, we provide the scripts to run a small-scale experiment.
-Concretely, we ask ReluVal and Marabou to check property 3 on only 2 networks, with an increasing amount of spawned threads.
+Concretely, we ask ReluVal and Marabou to check property 3 on only 1 network, with an increasing amount of spawned threads.
 The two networks are located in sample_experiment/networks/, the path to the property file is sample_experiment/property3.txt.
 Due to the different name of the created log file, we use a slightly different version of parse_result.py and compare_scalability.py, namely